lit/lit.dev/packages/lit-dev-content/site/guide/tools/development.md

 [Web Dev Server](https://modern-web.dev/docs/dev-server/overview/) is an open-source dev server that enables a build-free development process.

 It handles rewriting bare module specifiers to valid URLs, as required by browsers.
-For older browsers like IE11, Web Dev Server can transform JavaScript modules to use the backwards-compatible SystemJS module loader, and automatically serve the web components polyfills.

 Install Web Dev Server: